No prenatal check-up or ultrasound Lu Gong’e received indicated that the lives of her and her husband, Tian Shun, would soon change forever.

 Looking at their son, Tian Shun and Lu Gong’e couldn’t understand how one child could be born with a cleft condition while their twin girls were born perfectly healthy.

 After the family arrived back home, some members of their community blamed them, believing that they had done something to cause Yi Miang’s cleft clip.
-Lu Gong’e and Tian Shun faced stigmatization and judgement from those who lacked proper knowledge on the causes of cleft conditions, which can be the result of environmental or hereditary factors.
+Lu Gong’e and Tian Shun faced stigmatization and judgment from those who lacked proper knowledge on the causes of cleft conditions, which can be the result of environmental or hereditary factors.

 Filled with love for Yi Miang, Lu Gong’e didn’t pay mind to the teasing or harmful comments.